 5. Respect Differences in Religious Beliefs

 Most importantly, schools and host families should be respectful of differences in religious beliefs and answer any questions students may have about this unfamiliar topic.
 Host families are encouraged to invite students to participate in religious services and events, but families must be understanding if a student declines their offer.
-Schools and hosts alike should provide welcoming environments to share their spiritual and intellectual knowledge as well as embrace their student’s beliefs and perspective.
+Schools and hosts alike should provide welcoming environments to share their spiritual and intellectual knowledge as well as embrace their student’s beliefs and perspectives.
 The experience of sharing cultural and religious traditions is a means to recognize the value and uniqueness of people from all faiths.

 Visit our blog section to learn about industry trends, international program best practices, ways to engage students, and more.